Photography & Travel Blog

 FROM RAINFOREST TO CLOUD FOREST

 Costa Rica, a verdant tapestry of rainforests, cloud forests, and coastal ecosystems, has unique places to photograph wildlife.
-Where else
+Where else can you find nearly 6% of the planet’s biodiversity so densely concentrated in a country as beautiful as Costa Rica?

 What is the best time of year to visit Costa Rica?